 I had so many fun ideas for how to decorate and what food to serve.
 I wanted the theme to stand out.
 But I didn’t want to spend too much money and I didn’t have a lot of time.
 This is a fun, simple Mary Poppins birthday party that any busy mom could pull off!

-Mary Poppins Decorations in the Dining Room
+Mary Poppins Birthday Decorations in the Dining Room

-Mara’s favorite song from Mary Poppins is “Let’s Go Fly a Kite,” so kites were my main decoration in the dining room.
-I made several kites using poster boards, construction paper, paint and streamers.
+My daughter’s favorite song from Mary Poppins is “Let’s Go Fly a Kite,” so kites were my main decoration in the dining room.
+I made several kites using poster boards, construction paper, paint, and streamers.
 I cut out the kite shapes in various sizes and colors, then I decorated them and cut streamers into strips for the tails.
 There is a larger kite with multicolor polka dots and I used a “Birthday Princess” sash for the tail.
 I was trying to mimic the “Votes for Women” sash that they use in the movie.

 I love using a tablecloth for parties because it makes cleanup so much easier.
 Plus, the orange stripes added a fun pop of color.
 I bought some white flowers the day before the party and set them on the table.
-I felt like flowers matched the cheery vibes from the movie scenes in the chalk painting.
+I felt like the flowers matched the cheery vibes from the movie scenes in the chalk painting.
 I found a few Mary Poppins printable posters with movie quotes on Etsy.
 I printed off a bunch of those and framed them around the house.

 Mary Poppins Cake Toppers

 I also had a cake that I just picked up at the grocery store.
-Since there wasn’t an original Mary Poppins design as an option for a cake I bought a regular off the shelf cake with roses on it.
+Since there wasn’t an original Mary Poppins design as an option for a cake I bought a regular off-the-shelf cake with roses on it.
 I purchased some printable cupcake toppers from Etsy and just used those to decorate the cake with the Mary Poppins birthday party theme.
-It kept things simple, quick and inexpensive!
+It kept things simple, quick, and inexpensive!

 I already had a framed theater program from when I saw Mary Poppins here in Richmond a few years ago.
 The key to decorating on a budget is to work with what you have.
 I have several random colorful bottles that I keep for decorating purposes, so I pulled a few out for a pop of color.

 Decorating the Living Room

 My absolute favorite decoration of all of them is the little DIY Mary Poppins banner on the mantle.
 I love the little kites and movie characters!
 It’s so so cute!
 I made the kites using leftover paper from the kites in the dining room and tiny strips of streamers.
 The characters are actually more of the cupcake toppers, just hole punched and strung up.

-I’m really proud of how I brought this Mary Poppins birthday party together in a small amount of time and a limited budget.
+I’m really proud of how I brought this Mary Poppins birthday party together in a small amount of time and on a limited budget.
 A themed party doesn’t need to be expensive or stressful.
 Just a few simple touches can completely make a theme.